docker/docs/content/compose/compose-application-model.md

 Docker Compose relies on a YAML configuration file, usually named `compose.yaml`.

 The `compose.yaml` file follows the rules provided by the [Compose Specification](compose-file/_index.md) in how to define multi-container applications.
-The Compose Specification in Docker Docs is the Docker Compose implementation of the formal [Compose Specification](https://github.com/compose-spec/compose-spec).
+This is the Docker Compose implementation of the formal [Compose Specification](https://github.com/compose-spec/compose-spec).

 {{< accordion title="The Compose application model" >}}